 As a freelancer, Kenny has worked on Tearaway Unfolded (2015) for Media Molecule, Tethered (2016) for Secret Sorcery, WonderWorlds (2017) for Glowmade, ASTRO BOT Rescue Mission (2018) for Sony Japan Studio and, most recently, Knights and Bikes (2019) for Foam Sword Games.

-Kenny is a passionate and committed member of the game audio community, sits on the GDC advisory board, is a founding volunteer of the Audio Mentoring Project, has been a BAFTA, Ivor Novello, GANG, IGF and GDC awards juror, and spoken at GDC, GDC Europe, MIGS, Develop Brighton, Develop Liverpool, GameCity, the Vision Sound Music festival, London Songwriters Week, the PRS, the University of Edinburgh, Glasgow School of Art, the University of Glasgow, Leeds College of Music, ENJMIN, Southampton Solent University, the Confetti Institute of Creative Technologies, London College of Communication and Edinburgh College.
+Kenny is a passionate and committed member of the game audio community, sits on the GDC advisory board, is a founding volunteer of the Audio Mentoring Project, has been a BAFTA, Ivor Novello, GANG, IGF and GDC awards juror, and spoken at GDC, GDC Europe, MIGS, Develop Brighton, Develop Liverpool, EGX, GameCity, the Vision Sound Music festival, London Songwriters Week, the PRS, the University of Edinburgh, Glasgow School of Art, the University of Glasgow, Leeds College of Music, ENJMIN, Southampton Solent University, the Confetti Institute of Creative Technologies, London College of Communication and Edinburgh College.